 We found 3 orthopedic surgeons who accept Humana Bronze 6450/HMO Premier near Alvin, TX.

-Dr. Keith Schauder is a physician who specializes in orthopedics/orthopedic surgery and sports medicine.
-On average, patients gave Dr. Schauder a rating of 4.5 stars out of 5.
-He takes Aetna EPO, Blue Cross/Blue Shield, Aetna Medicare, and more.
-He studied medicine at Baylor College of Medicine.
-Dr. Schauder's residency was performed at a hospital affiliated with Baylor College of Medicine.
+Dr. Keith Schauder practices orthopedics/orthopedic surgery and sports medicine in Alvin, TX and Houston, TX.
+Patient reviews placed Dr. Schauder at an average of 4.5 stars out of 5.
+He is an in-network provider for several insurance carriers, including Aetna EPO, Blue Cross/Blue Shield, and Aetna Medicare.
+After completing medical school at Baylor College of Medicine, he performed his residency at a hospital affiliated with Baylor College of Medicine.
 He is professionally affiliated with Memorial Hermann Southeast Hospital.

 Conditions / Treatments

 Orthopedic surgeons, sometimes just called orthopedists, are surgical doctors of the musculoskeletal system.
 They work to keep your body active and in motion by treating problems with your bones, joints, tendons and muscles.
 The most frequently treated disorder seen by orthopedic surgeons is osteoarthritis, a common “wear-and-tear” problem where the cartilage that cushions the ends of the bones wears down, causing friction and pain.
 Orthopedic surgeons might also see patients for bone and joint deformities, amputation, infections of the bone and joint, overuse injuries, or nerve compression.

 Orthopedic surgeons can order tests such as blood work and x-rays to get a clearer picture of the issue.
 Depending on the illness or injury, more than one different form of treatment may be used.
 Treatment may include:

 - Surgery, such as fusing bones together to increase stability, or replacing a joint

 - Medication, such as pain medication or steroids to promote healing